SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Results

+\textbf{The gap is largest where the signal is weakest.} The ratio of SOMtime's Spearman to the strongest baseline's rotation-invariant Spearman grows as the per-feature signal weakens.
+WVS Canada has the strongest per-feature correlations ($|\rho|$ up to 0.35 in Table~\ref{tab:correlation}) and shows SOMtime's smallest relative gap ($1.9\times$, 0.85 vs.\ 0.44).
+Gains has the weakest per-feature correlations ($|\rho|$ up to 0.10) and the largest relative gap ($5.4\times$, 0.43 vs.\ 0.08).
+This pattern is consistent with the mechanism formalized by Lemma~\ref{lem:pca} and Proposition~\ref{prop:som}: when $s$ is carried by a strong, near-linear signal, even projection-based methods can recover it; when $s$ is distributed across many features with weak per-feature correlation, the SOM's locality-based preservation is the only mechanism that consistently aggregates the distributed signal into a recoverable axis.
+By Proposition~\ref{prop:disparity}(c), the correlations in Table~\ref{tab:leakage} translate directly into a lower bound of $L \cdot |r|\sigma_\zeta / \sqrt{p(1-p)}$ on the worst-case group-disparate output of any $L$-Lipschitz downstream consumer of the embedding.

+\textbf{The gap is largest where the signal is weakest.} SOMtime's advantage over the strongest baseline grows as per-feature signal weakens: WVS Canada (max $|\rho| = 0.35$) has the smallest relative gap ($1.9\times$); Census Gains (max $|\rho| = 0.10$) has the largest ($5.4\times$).
+This is exactly the mechanism of Lemma~\ref{lem:pca} and Proposition~\ref{prop:som}: strong linear signals are recoverable by projection-based methods; distributed weak signals require the SOM's locality-based aggregation.
+By Proposition~\ref{prop:disparity}(c), the correlations in Table~\ref{tab:leakage} translate into a lower bound of $L \cdot |r|\sigma_\zeta / \sqrt{p(1-p)}$ on the worst-case group-disparate output of any $L$-Lipschitz downstream consumer.

 A natural concern is whether SOMtime's advantage reflects the SOM's higher parameter count rather than its topological inductive bias.
-To address this, we evaluated autoencoders at three capacity scales, see Appendix~\ref{ap_a}.
-The large autoencoder ($1.4M$ parameters) with a 22-dimensional bottleneck achieves near-perfect reconstruction ($MSE = 0.001$) yet attains a maximum Spearman correlation of only $0.34$ with age, comparable to UMAP $0.31$ and far below SOMtime $0.85$.
-Critically, increasing autoencoder capacity does not improve sensitive-attribute recovery: for the 3-dimensional bottleneck, the small autoencoder ($7K$) achieves $0.29$, while the large autoencoder ($1.4M$) achieves only $0.19$.
-This inverse relationship between capacity and per-axis sensitive correlation indicates that the phenomenon we observe is specific to the SOM's competitive learning dynamics and fixed lattice, which concentrate distributed sensitive signals into a geometric structure rather than its size.
+We evaluated autoencoders at three capacity scales (supplemental material).
+The large autoencoder ($1.4M$ parameters) with a 22-dimensional bottleneck achieves near-perfect reconstruction ($\mathrm{MSE} = 0.001$) yet attains a maximum per-axis Spearman correlation of only $0.34$ (Table~\ref{tab:leakage}) and a rotation-invariant Spearman of $0.42$ (Table~\ref{tab:leakage}) on WVS Canada---both well below SOMtime's $0.85$.
+Critically, increasing autoencoder capacity does not improve sensitive-attribute recovery proportionally: capacity buys reconstruction fidelity but not the geometric organization that makes $s$ recoverable along a low-dimensional axis.
+This indicates that the phenomenon we observe is specific to the SOM's competitive learning dynamics and fixed lattice, which concentrate distributed sensitive signals into geometric structure---exactly as Proposition~\ref{prop:som} predicts.

-We did not apply trajectory-based ordering to baseline embeddings, as seen for SOMtime in Figure~\ref{fig:centers} and Table~\ref{tab:top}, because analysis revealed that clustering these representations did not produce centroids with systematic sensitive-attribute structure.
-This absence of recoverable centroid ordering is itself evidence that global geometric structure is not present in PCA, UMAP, t-SNE, or autoencoder embeddings—the trajectory algorithm has nothing to find.